ArchieNshindano/Archie-Nshindano/README.md

 My goal is making my life easier and the lives of others, so naturally I love Programing and robotics
 -------------------------------------------------------------------------------------

-- 🔭 I’m currently working on an app I can personally use to store my memroised Bible verses and python code to automate making facebook posts inorder to advertise a certain product
+- 🔭 I’m currently working on an app to store my Bible verses and python code to automate making facebook posts inorder to advertise a certain product

 - 🌱 I’m currently learning a tone of things